Poset models for Weyl group analogs of symmetric functions and Schur functions

 One way to view $W$-symmetric functions concretely as Laurent polynomials is as follows.
 Fix a numbering of the simple roots, so $I = \{1,2,\ldots,n\}$.
 For $i \in I$, let $z_{i} := e^{\omega_i}$, so for any weight $\mu = \sum m_{i}\omega_{i}$, then $e^{\mu}$ is the monomial $z_{1}^{m_{1}}\cdots{z_{n}}^{m_{n}}$.
 Since $s_{i}(\omega_{j}) = \omega_{j} - \delta_{ij}\alpha_{i}$ and $\alpha_{i} = \sum_{k \in I}M_{ik}\omega_{k}$, then the $W$-action of a generator $s_{i}$ on any monomial $z_{1}^{m_1} \cdots z_{n}^{m_n}$ is given by

-which is closely related to moves of the so-called ``numbers game'' (see e.g.\ Appendix B, or \cite{DonNumbers} and references therein).
-With a root system / Cartan matrix / weight lattice / Weyl group in hand, one could begin a concrete theory of $W$-symmetric functions using the above numbers-game-type rule for the $W$-action on monomials as a starting point; for the beginnings of such an effort, see Appendix B. Although this latter approach can be somewhat cumbersome, it analogizes the usual starting point for symmetric functions.
+which is closely related to moves of the so-called ``numbers game'' (see e.g.\ \cite{DonNumbers} and references therein).
+With a root system / Cartan matrix / weight lattice / Weyl group in hand, one could begin a concrete theory of $W$-symmetric functions using the above numbers-game-type rule for the $W$-action on monomials as a starting point.
+Although this latter approach can be somewhat cumbersome, it analogizes the usual starting point for symmetric functions.
 It should be noted that in the $\myA_{n}$ case, a change of variables is required in order to view these Laurent polynomials as classical symmetric (polynomial) functions.
 See \CaseAExample.

 Although our main interest is in the ring of Weyl symmetric functions, we will at the outset enlarge $\mathbb{Z}[\Lambda]$ as follows.
 Define a linear ``height'' map $\mathrm{ht}: \mathfrak{E} \longrightarrow \mathbb{R}$ by $\mathrm{ht}(v) := \langle v,\varrho^{\vee} \rangle$ for all $v \in \mathfrak{E}$.
 Let $\mathcal{R}$ be the ring of formal sums $\sum_{\mu \in \Lambda}c_{\mu}e^{\mu}$ such that $c_{\mu} \in \mathbb{Z}$ and for all $h \in \mathbb{R}$ there are only finitely many $\mu$ with $\mathrm{ht}(\mu) > h$ and $c_{\mu} \not= 0$.
 For $\varphi = \sum_{\mu \in \Lambda}c_{\mu}e^{\mu} \in \mathcal{R}$ and $\nu \in \Lambda$, we sometimes use $[e^{\nu}](\varphi)$ to denote the coefficient $c_{\nu}$.
 If $\varphi \not= 0$, let $\mathrm{ht}(\varphi) := \max\{\mathrm{ht}(\mu)\, |\, [e^{\mu}](\varphi) \not= 0\}$, $\mathcal{H}(\varphi) := \{\mu \in \Lambda\, |\, \mathrm{ht}(\mu) = \mathrm{ht}(\varphi) \mbox{ and } [e^{\mu}](\varphi) \not= 0\}$, and $\widehat{\Pi}(\varphi) := \{\mu\, |\, [e^{\mu}](\varphi) \not= 0\}$.
 The following observations will be useful.
 Take $\chi \in \mathbb{Z}[\Lambda]^{W}$ with $\chi \not= 0$.
 Let $\mu \in \Lambda$ with $[e^{\mu}](\chi) \not= 0$.
 Then $\mu = w(\nu)$ for some $w \in W$ and $\nu \in \Lambda^{+}$ (Lemma 13.2.A of \cite{Hum}), so $[e^{\nu}](\chi) = [e^{\mu}](\chi)$.
 This shows that $\mathrm{ht}(\chi) \geq 0$ and that $\lambda \in \mathcal{H}(\chi)$ only if $\lambda \in \Lambda^{+}$.